-At Stamford Bridge Primary School we aim to provide a curriculum that will not only motivate children but also encourage them to understand the purpose and enjoyment of learning.
-Attached above are our plans for the introduction of the new National Curriculum in September 2014.
+At Stamford Bridge Primary School we aim to provide a curriculum that will not only motivate children but also encourage them to understand the purpose and enjoyment of learning, inline with our school vision 'Fun, Friendship and Learning for Life.'

 We involve children in our planning processes to ensure we include their ideas and interests.
 Long term plans are developed within key stage teams and staff work together to ensure coverage of the National Curriculum objectives.
 This leads to a creative, cross-curricular approach where children can practice and reinforce key skills through a range of subjects.